 Incentive by Building Type

 Per Square Foot

 Industrial/High Energy Use Intensity Commercial

 \$0.40 \$0.35

-Incentive Cap: 25% of the Incremental Cost of All Measures

 Appendix C: Multifamily Incentives and General Rules

 Extension Policies

 Many programs include deadlines for submittal of information.
 For example, some programs require the submittal of a final application within six months or one year from the date of the letter approving the initial application.
 NJCEP provides for extensions of deadlines provided certain conditions are met.
 Program Managers in general are authorized to approve first and, in some cases, second, extensions.
 Additional standards/guidelines for approving extensions and/or reinstatements are set out in the FY20 Compliance Filings and in the Guidelines established for each program.
 The PA, with the approval of Board Staff, may approve up to two extensions, each of a length set by the PA with the approval of Board Staff, beyond the extensions the Program Managers are authorized to approve.